chradev/Adroid/README.md

 * Distributed, multi-process/thread/core control system based on uROS and ROS 2,
 * Advanced stereo and panorama robot vision system with low latency and ePTZ,
 * Body transformation based on a set of strength and positioning sensors,
-* Development of liquid multi-color jet system for painting robots etc.
+* Development of liquid multi-color jet system for painting robots,
+* Migration from RP2040 (RPi Pico) to RP2350 (RPi Pico 2) MCU etc.

 The above list will be updated continuously, so any new ideas are welcome.